gardnermt/amazon-connect-salesforce-scv/Common/AWSSCV-SalesforceConfig/Docs/prerequisites.md

 12. In the Permission Sets section, select **Manage Permission Sets**
 13. Select the checkbox next to **AWS_Utility**, then choose **Save**

 You have now completed the prerequisite configuration.
-Please continue with [depolying the template](installation.md).
+Please continue with [deploying the template](installation.md).